 TMJ Treatment in Marlborough, MO.
-Often called TMJ disorder, Temporomandibular Joint Dysfunction (TMD) is a common condition that causes pain and restricts movement in the jaw and surrounding muscles, making everyday activities challenging.
+TMD, also referred to as TMJ disorder or simply jaw pain, is a condition impacting the jaw joint and nearby muscles, which can result in significant discomfort and limit daily functions.
 Located where the jaw meets the skull, the temporomandibular joint (TMJ) is crucial for functions like chewing, talking, and yawning.
-When this joint or the nearby muscles experience strain or dysfunction, even routine actions can become uncomfortable or painful.
+If the TMJ or its supporting muscles are strained or damaged, regular actions like speaking and eating may become difficult or painful.

-For residents in Marlborough, MO, jaw pain related to TMD can interfere with everything from enjoying a meal to getting a good night’s sleep.
+For residents in Marlborough, MO, TMD-related jaw pain can make it challenging to enjoy daily activities, from eating to sleeping comfortably.
 At Axes Physical Therapy, our Marlborough, MO physical therapists are dedicated to providing personalized TMD treatment that alleviates pain and helps patients return to their normal lives comfortably.
 Our TMJ therapy is available at our Ballwin, MO location located just off Manchester/HWY 141.
 You can contact us online, request an appointment online, or call our Ballwin location at (636) 493-8642 to get started today.

 What Is Temporomandibular Joint Dysfunction (TMD)?